2013–14 All-Ireland Intermediate Club Hurling Championship

 The 2013–14 All-Ireland Intermediate Club Hurling Championship was the tenth staging of the All-Ireland Intermediate Club Hurling Championship since its establishment by the Gaelic Athletic Association in 2004.

 The All-Ireland final was played on 8 February 2014 at Croke Park in Dublin, between Rower-Inistioge from Kilkenny and Kilnadeema-Leitrim from Galway.
-Clara won the match by 1-16 to 1-09 to claim their first All-Ireland title.
+Clara won the match by 1–16 to 1–09 to claim their first All-Ireland title.

+Youghal's Brendan Ring was the championship's top scorer with 0-33.